nopSolutions/nopCommerce-Docs/user-guide/configuring/settingup/shipping/providers/manual/index.md

 Click **Save**.

 > [!NOTE]
-> make sure that you settings "**Configuration → Settings → Shipping Srttings → Consider associated products dimensions and weigh**" is true.
+> make sure that you settings "**Configuration → Settings → Shipping Settings → Consider associated products dimensions and weigh**" is true.

 > [!NOTE]
 > you can add/remove shipping methods in the Shipping methods window, accessed by clicking ![button](_static/index/manual-shipping-manage-button.png) and restrict some methods for chosen countries by clicking ![restrictions](_static/index/manual-shipping-restrictions.png)
+>
 > If you wish to limit your customers only to methods configured on that screen tick this checkbox on the bottom of the page.

 ## See also